-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2010.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2014.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
-Admitted applicants should include wait-listed students who were subsequently offered admission.

-C1 Total first-time, first-year (freshman) men who applied 2575 C1 Total first-time, first-year (freshman) women who applied 2221 C1 Total first-time, first-year (freshman) men who were admitted 1802 Total inst-time, inst-year (neshinan) men who were authitted 1002

-C1 Total full-time, first-time, first-year (freshman) men who enrolled 1096 C1 Total part-time, first-time, first-year (freshman) men who enrolled 14

-C1 Total full-time, first-time, first-year (freshman) women who enrolled 979 C1 Total part-time, first-time, first-year (freshman) women who enrolled 7
+Admitted applicants should include wait-listed students withdrawn (by applicant of institution).
+Admitted applicants shou iu iliciuue wait-ils C1 Total first-time, first-year (freshman) men who applied 2483 C1 Total first-time, first-year (freshman) women who applied 2159 C1 Total first-time, first-year (freshman) men who were admitted 2072 C1 Total first-time, first-year (freshman) women who were admitted 1920 C1 Total full-time, first-time, first-year (freshman) men who enrolled 970 C1 Total part-time, first-time, first-year (freshman) men who enrolled 12 C1 Total full-time, first-time, first-year (freshman) women who enrolled 912 C1 Total part-time, first-time, first-year (freshman) women who enrolled 12